confluentinc/ksql/docs/operate-and-deploy/installation/server-config/config-reference.md

 ### ksql.service.id

 The service ID of the ksqlDB server.
 This is used to define the ksqlDB cluster membership of a ksqlDB Server instance.

+- If multiple ksqlDB servers connect to the same {{ site.ak }} cluster
+  (i.e. the same `bootstrap.servers` *and* the same `ksql.service.id`)
+  they form a ksqlDB cluster and share the workload.

-If multiple ksqlDB servers connect to the same {{ site.ak }} cluster (i.e. the same `bootstrap.servers` *and* the same `ksql.service.id`) they will form a ksqlDB cluster and share the workload.
+- If multiple ksqlDB servers connect to the same {{ site.ak }} cluster but *don't* have the same `ksql.service.id`, they each get a different command topic and form separate ksqlDB clusters, by `ksql.service.id`.

 By default, the service ID of ksqlDB servers is `default_`.
 The service ID is also used as the prefix for the internal topics created by ksqlDB.